benchristel/sindarin/possessives.md

 [.term Possessive pronouns]—_my_, _your_, _their_—tell you who owns
 some&shy;thing.
-When analyzing the pronouns of a language, its convenient to organize them into a tidy table, like this:
+When analyzing the pronouns of a language, it's convenient to organize them into a tidy table, like this:

 <table class="columns">